andyscho/ru-troll-tweet-gen/README.md

-# russian-troll-tweet-generator
+# Russian Troll Tweet Generator
-Generating tweets based off of [FiveThirtyEight's Data](https://github.com/fivethirtyeight/russian-troll-tweets)
+Generating tweets based off of [FiveThirtyEight's Collected Data](https://github.com/fivethirtyeight/russian-troll-tweets)

 This was a simple one-off example to demonstrate proof-of-concept to a friend.
-Uses a pretrained model from textgenrnn.
+Uses a pretrained character-level model from textgenrnn.

 May or may not expand on this/do more with it later.